Strengthen ties between the board and executive leader

 After the review meeting, a member of the board should write up the evaluation as a formal report and ask the executive leader to sign and date it (agreeing that he or she understands what the report states).

 A performance evaluation poses a great opportunity to provide constructive feedback.
-However, it shouldn't be the only feedback your executive leader receives.
-Maintaining close communication with your executive leader throughout the year can help keep him or her on track — and prevent surprises when the formal evaluation occurs.
+It shouldn't, however, be the only feedback your executive leader receives.
+Maintaining close communication with your executive leader throughout the year can help keep him or her on track—and prevent surprises when the formal evaluation occurs.

 First Nonprofit Foundation: Evaluating the executive director: Your role as a board member by Vincent Hyman (2011)

 Blue Avocado: Executive director evaluation survey form by Jan Masaoka